Indian Bank posts Rs 3,005 crore net profit for FY21

 According to the Indian Bank, the figures for 2019-20 were arrived at by totaling the numbers of the two banks.

-Addressing reporters, Managing Director and CEO Padmaja Chundru said the bank's Board of Directors have recommended a dividend of 20 per cent for FY21.
+Addressing reporters, Padmaja Chunduru, MD and CEO, Indian bank, said the bank's board of directors has recommended a dividend of 20 per cent for FY21.

+Queried about the number of employees who had succumbed to Covid-19, she said the bank had unfortunately lost about 110 employees to the dreaded virus, most of them during the pandemic's second wave.

+According to her, 11 persons belonging to the deceased employees' families have applied for a job on compassionate grounds and appointment orders for some of them have been issued.

 During the period under review, Indian Bank's total business went up to Rs 928,388 crore (deposits Rs 538,071 crore, advances Rs 390,317 crore) from Rs 857,499 crore (deposits Rs 488,835 crore, advances Rs 368,664 crore) logged during FY20.

-The Indian Bank ended last fiscal with a gross non performing assets (GNPA) of Rs 38,455 crore and a net NPA of Rs 12,271 crore down from the previous year's GNPA, closing figure of Rs 41,998 crore and net NPA of Rs 14,273 crore.
+The Indian Bank ended last fiscal with a gross non-performing assets (GNPA) of Rs 38,455 crore and a net NPA of Rs 12,271 crore, down from the previous year's GNPA with closing figures of Rs 41,998 crore and net NPA of Rs 14,273 crore.

-According to Chundru, the bank's cost to income ratio has come down last year to 47.59 per cent from 49.08 per cent in FY20 and this is expected to come down further due to merger.
+According to Chunduru, the bank's cost-to-income ratio came down last year to 47.59 per cent from 49.08 per cent in FY20, and it is expected to come down further due to the merger.

-Last year, the Indian Bank had sold priority sector advances of Rs 39,605 crore and buyers are private banks.
+Last year, the Indian Bank had sold priority sector advances of Rs 39,605 crore and the buyers were private banks.

-She said Indian Bank has successfully completed the amalgamation with the Allahabad Bank including the core banking solution (CBS) integration.
+She said Indian Bank has successfully completed the amalgamation with Allahabad Bank, including the core banking solution (CBS) integration.

 The bank's focus will also be on leveraging the larger balance sheet size and higher capital adequacy, wider geographical presence, and enhanced technology.